 There are many ways to fight allegations of unlawful use of a hotel key.
 Three possible defenses include:

 - No possession of the key.
-Defendants cannot be liable if they never had possession of the key.
+You cannot be liable if you never had possession of the key.
 The defense attorney would try to show there is no proof of possession.
 If successful, the charges should be dropped.

 - No intent to commit a crime.
 A key element of NRS 205.900 is intent to commit another crime.
-The D.A. may have trouble showing intent since the defendant’s mental state is invisible.
-Unless the D.A. shows proof beyond a reasonable doubt that the defendant had the key for illegal purposes, the case should be dismissed.
+The D.A. may have trouble showing intent since your mental state is invisible.
+Unless the D.A. shows proof beyond a reasonable doubt that you had the key for illegal purposes, the case should be dismissed.

 Common evidence in these cases is surveillance video.
 Most hotels have cameras set up in hallways.
 So there are usually recordings of people entering and leaving rooms.